iamciera/DSxD_website/_pages/book.md

 ---
-title: The Future of Data Science Anthology
+title: Vol. 1 The Future of Data Science
 subtitle: A collection of work by data designers, scientists, and artists
 description:
 featured_image: /assets/img/grant_header.png